 Have the skylight installed.

 - Sand, repair, and paint walls.

 - Add cove crown molding with corner details.

 - Install wallpaper on all four walls.

 - Hang light fixtures.

-- Add new sofa bed with new bedding and throw pillows.
+- Add a new sofa bed with new bedding and throw pillows.

-- Add in side table if there’s room.
+- Add a side table if there’s room.

 - Add trim to curtain panels.